 The oral exam starts with the discussion of the results of homeworks and activities performed in the computer lab., collected in a report, in order to assess the capability of the student in solving more complex problems, where numerical tools or a large number of calculations are required, using some mathematical programming software and/or spreadsheet.

 The oral exam also includes the discussion of more general aspects regarding aircraft configuration or performance, in the large.

-Exam diets are performed according to current University regulations (3 exam dates at the end of each semester, 1 exam date in September, 2 extraordinaty exam dates for students who finished the regular course).
+Exam diets are performed according to current University regulations (3 exam diets at the end of each semester, 1 exam diet in September, 2 extraordinaty exam diets for students who finished the regular course).